sourcery-ai-experiments/QuarticSDK/docs/source/basic.rst

 This refers to the asset entity which contains the details of the asset.
 Asset contains all the properties of the base entity defined above.
-When one prints the name of the asset object, it returns the name alongwith the ID of the asset, with the template as `Asset: {asset_name}_{asset_id}`.
+When one prints the name of the asset object, the class returns the name along with the ID of the asset and the template as `Asset: {asset_name}_{asset_id}`.
 The available attributes in the class are:

 -  **id**: The ID of the asset